 Is nationwide service available?

 TruePoint's clients range from small companies to large nationwide or global firms.
 TruePoint is ready to mobilize to any site in the U.S., usually within the lead time of only one or two days.
 Additionally, we have the ability to be on-site short-term or long-term, depending on our clients' needs.
-We can provide 3D scanning services and 3D laser modeling services.
+We are the #1 provider of 3D laser scanning services and 3D BIM modeling services.

 What equipment will be used?